The hardness of the independence and matching clutter of a graph: The hardness of

 \item[(d)] $\beta$-vertex, if it is adjacent to an $\alpha$-vertex, whose all neighbours that differ from $t$, are $\alpha$ or $\gamma$-vertices;

 \item[(e)] $\delta$-vertex, if all its neighbours are $\alpha$ or $\gamma$-vertices; \end{enumerate} \end{definition}

-\begin{remark} By definition, a vertex of a tree can satisfy more than one of conditions of definition \ref{vertextypes}, and thus be of more than one type. \end{remark}
+\begin{remark} By definition, a vertex of a tree can satisfy more than one of conditions of Definition \ref{vertextypes}, and thus be of more than one type. \end{remark}

-\begin{remark} The definition has a recursive structure, and in (c)- the definition of a $\gamma$-vertex - a $\beta$-vertex is understood as one which is defined by (b) or (d).
-For the sake of clear explanation and proving the next lemma, we will imagine that the definition is just a labeling algorithm, which, for its input gets a tree, during the initialization labels all $\alpha$-vertices according to (a) of definition \ref{vertextypes}, then at the first step labels all $\beta$-vertices and their neighbour $\gamma$-vertices according to (b) and (c) of definition \ref{vertextypes}, respectively.
-Next, if at the $k^{th}$ step, the labeling is done, then in $(k+1)^{th}$ step it labels all $\beta$-vertices and their neighbour $\gamma$-vertices according to (d) and (c) of definition \ref{vertextypes}, respectively.
+\begin{remark} The definition has a recursive structure, and in (c), in the definition of a $\gamma$-vertex, a $\beta$-vertex is understood as one which is defined by (b) or (d).
+For the sake of clear explanation and proving the next lemma, we will imagine that our definition works as a labeling algorithm.
+The algorithm for its input gets a tree.
+During the initialization it labels all $\alpha$-vertices according to (a) of Definition \ref{vertextypes}.
+Then at the first step it labels all $\beta$-vertices and their neighbour $\gamma$-vertices according to (b) and (c) of Definition \ref{vertextypes}, respectively.
+If at the $k^{th}$ step, the labeling is already done, then in $(k+1)^{th}$ step it labels all $\beta$-vertices and their neighbour $\gamma$-vertices according to (d) and (c) of Definition \ref{vertextypes}, respectively.
 The process continues until no new vertex receives a label.
-Finally, in the last step, the algorithm labels all $\delta$-vertices according to (e) of definition \ref{vertextypes} and presents the labeling of the input tree as the output. \end{remark}
+Finally, in the last step, the algorithm labels all $\delta$-vertices according to (e) of Definition \ref{vertextypes} and presents the labeling of the input tree as the output. \end{remark}